KEBA

-The acquisition of the LTI Motion Group and Heinz Fiege GmbH has expanded the product portfolio of the KEBA Group.
-In drive and automation technology LTI Motion GmbH and Fiege GmbH develops, produces and distributes high-end drive technology from tool spindles and servo drive technology all the way to magnetically supported high-speed complete systems.
+The headquarters of the Keba Group are located in Linz, Austria.

 History

-The company was founded in 1968 by Gunther Krippner, who was joined by Karl Kletzmair in 1970.
-1984 saw the concentration on the industrial, banking and sawmill automation sectors.
-In 1990, KEBA Deutschland GmbH was founded as a fully owned subsidiary.
-In 1994, KEBA obtained DIN ISO 9001 certification.
-In 1998, the KEBA US Corp. was founded.
-In 1999, KEBA AG achieved sales revenues of ATS 1 billion for the first time.
-The main emphasis was on industrial and banking automation.
-In the same year, the legal form of the company was altered to that of a stock corporation.
-In 2003, the company moved into a new headquarters building in Linz.
-In 2004, a subsidiary was founded in China and this was followed by two further Chinese locations.
-In 2006, KEBA Automation S.R.L. was launched in Romania and in the same year a holding was taken in agimatec GmbH.
+The company was founded in 1968 by Gunther Krippner.
+In 1970, Karl Kletzmaier joined the company.
+By 1984, its business areas included industrial, banking and sawmill automation.
+In 1990, Keba Deutschland GmbH was founded as a wholly owned subsidiary.
+In 1998, Keba US Corp. was founded.
+In 1999, Keba AG generated revenue of ATS 1 billion for the first time, primarily in the fields of industrial and banking automation.
+In the same year, the company's legal form was changed to a stock corporation.
+In 2003, the company moved into its new headquarters in Linz.
+In 2004, a branch was established in China, followed by two additional locations in China in 2005.
+In 2006, Keba Automation S.R.L. was opened in Romania.
+In the same year, the company also acquired a stake in agimatec GmbH.

-In 2007, the CBPM-KEBA joint venture in Beijing was founded with the China Banknote Printing and Minting Corporation, the world’s largest banknote printing house.
+In 2007, the CBPM-Keba joint venture was established in Beijing with the China Banknote Printing and Minting Corporation, the world's largest banknote printing company.
 In 2008, the branch in Taiwan was opened.
-In 2009, further branches were launched in Turkey, China and Italy.
-In the same year, the energy automation field was entered with charging stations.
-In 2010, the area of heating control systems for alternative energy forms was opened up and KEBA also opened a branch in Japan.
-In 2012, a branch was founded in South Korea.
-In 2013, KEBA purchased a majority holding in the Dutch automation company DELEM.
-In 2013, KEBA opened a second production site in Linz, Austria.
-In 2016, KEBA AG took over the self-service specialist KEMAS GmbH, a German company based in Oberlungwitz.
-In 2018, KEBA opened another branch in India.
+In 2009, additional branches followed in Turkey, China and Italy.
+In the same year, the company entered the energy automation sector with electric vehicle charging stations.
+In 2010, the company expanded into heating control systems for alternative energy sources.
+Keba also opened a branch in Japan.
+In 2012, a branch was opened in South Korea.
+In 2013, Keba acquired a majority stake in the Dutch automation company Delem.
+In 2013, a second production site was opened in Linz, Austria.
+In 2016, Keba acquired a majority stake in Kemas, a specialist in handover machines based in Oberlungwitz, Germany.
+In 2018, KEBA established another branch in India.

-At the end of 2018, KEBA AG took over LTI Motion and Heinz Fiege GmbH, leading suppliers of drive solutions and spindle technology based in Lahnau and Röllbach / Germany.
+At the end of 2018, Keba AG acquired LTI Motion and Heinz Fiege GmbH, providers of drive solutions and spindle technology based in Lahnau and Röllbach, Germany.

+In 2026, the Keba Group established Keba Digital as a dedicated unit for digital solutions.
+It develops industrial AI applications that are offered independently of Keba hardware.